-As part of a series exploring the bold new frontiers of science, we caught up Yabebal Fantaye, an expert in cosmology at the African Institute for Mathematical Sciences, to find out why he dedicated his research to searching for anomalies in the cosmic radiation background of the universe.
+As part of a series exploring the bold new frontiers of science, we caught up Yabebal Fantaye, an expert in cosmology at the African Institute for Mathematical Sciences, to find out why he dedicated his research to searching for anomalies in the cosmic (microwave) background radiation of the universe.

 What is the big problem you're trying to solve?

 I have been trying to find observational hints that may help us understand the physical process that shaped the the initial phase of the universe at the Big Bang, as well as the nature of dark energy, an elusive source of an anti-gravity-like force that acts at a cosmological scale, a scale much bigger than many many galaxies combined.
 The presence of dark energy was confirmed two decades ago by experiments that showed the universe is not only expanding – which has been known since Edwin Hubble’s observation in the late 1920s – but also accelerating.
 To accelerate at the cosmological scale, the dominant gravity force must be won by a force with an anti-gravity nature.

 .
 In the standard physics, there is no such source – hence the name dark energy.